SumeetTompe070/Bike_Sale_Dashboard_Excel/README.md

 # Bike_Sale_Dashboard_Excel
+# Project objective:
-Project objective:the primary Objective of  Bike Sale Dashboard in Excel will serve as a valuable tool for analyzing sales performance, identifying trends, and supporting strategic decision-making in the bike sales business.
+the primary Objective of  Bike Sale Dashboard in Excel will serve as a valuable tool for analyzing sales performance, identifying trends, and supporting strategic decision-making in the bike sales business.

-#Creating a Bike Sale Dashboard in Excel involves the following steps:
+# Creating a Bike Sale Dashboard in Excel involves the following steps:

 Data Collection:
 Gather relevant data about bike sales, including dates, models, quantities, prices, and customer information.